Blue force tracking: Systems

 Blue force tracking (BFT) systems consist of a computer, used to display location information, a satellite terminal and satellite antenna, used to transmit location and other military data, a Global Positioning System receiver (to determine its own position), command-and-control software (to send and receive orders, and many other battlefield support functions), and mapping software, usually in the form of a geographic information system (GIS), that plots the BFT device on a map.
 The system displays the location of the host vehicle on the computer's terrain-map display, along with the locations of other platforms (friendly in blue, and enemy in red) in their respective locations.
 BFT can also be used to send and receive text and imagery messages, and has a mechanism for reporting the locations of enemy forces and other battlefield conditions (for example, the location of minefields, battlefield obstacles, bridges that are damaged, etc.).

 Additional capability in some BFT devices is found in route planning tools.
 By inputting grid coordinates, the BFT becomes both the map and compass for mechanized units.
 With proximity warnings enabled, the vehicle crew is made aware as they approach critical or turn points.

+Neil Siegel, then of TRW, is credited with leading the development of Force XXI Battle Command Brigade-and-Below (FBCB2), the first successful large-scale blue-force tracking system.
+This system was often called "the digital battlefield".